Overview

 There were no statistically significant differences between the treatment groups of the primary analysis population (mITT).

-However, additional analysis on the PP population demonstrated a 0.48% reduction in bone strength for subjects who used the device versus a 2.84% reduction in bone strength for subjects who used a sham, non-therapeutic version of the device.
-This reflects a modest, yet statistically significant 2.36% difference (p-value = 0.014) between the active treatment group and the control group for the PP population who used the device for at least 3 weekly sessions of 24 minutes each.
+However, additional analysis on the PP population demonstrated a 0.48% reduction in bone strength for subjects who used the active device (which administered vibration therapy) versus a 2.84% reduction in bone strength for subjects who used the sham, non-therapeutic version of the device.
+This reflects a modest, yet statistically significant 2.36% difference (p-value = 0.028, two-sided t-test) between the active treatment group and the control group for the PP population who used the device for at least 3 weekly sessions of 24 minutes each.

 Limitations of the clinical significance of the study data

-• Clinically relevant adverse effects include back pain, dizziness and muscle weakness.
+● Clinically relevant adverse events include back pain, dizziness, and muscle weakness.

 Warnings